Helpful feeding information for your toddler

 Try to control when and where food is eaten by your toddler by keeping regular daily meal times.
 Provide social interaction and model healthy eating behaviors.

-Involve children in choosing and preparing foods and teach them to make healthy choices by helping them select foods based on their nutritional value.
+Include your child in choosing and preparing foods.
+Teach them to make healthy choices by helping them select foods based on their nutritional value.

-Parents should try to limit children’s screen time to less than 1 to 2 hours daily.
+Try to limit your child’s screen time to less than 1 hour daily.
 Instead, encourage activities that require more movement.

 Children need at least 60 minutes of moderate to vigorous physical activity on most days for good health and fitness.
 This is also for healthy weight during growth.

-To prevent dehydration, encourage children to drink fluid regularly during physical activity and drink several glasses of water or other fluid after the physical activity is completed.
+To prevent dehydration, encourage your child to drink fluids regularly during physical activity.
+They should also drink a few glasses of water or other fluid when the physical activity is over.

-Always talk with your toddler’s healthcare provider regarding their healthy diet and exercise needs.
+Always talk with your toddler’s healthcare provider regarding their personal diet and exercise needs.